Azathothep/neon/README.md

 Be careful, **the added component will be a copy** of the one you provided.
 It allows you to create a "model" component that can be added to multiple entities.

-Components also have an `Add<T>(Component)` method, which will redirect the call to their entity.
-It gives you the ability to chain multiple `Add` together :
+Components also have an `Add<T>(Component)` method, which will redirect the call to their owner entity.
+It gives you the ability to chain multiple `Add` together:
 ```c#
 entity.Add<Component1>(component1).Add<Component2>().Add<Component3>()...
 ```